iomko/SurfaceEditor/docs/FunctionComposer.md

 # FunctionComposer
-The FunctionComposer class enables hierarchical composition and execution of multiple callable objects.
-It constructs a tree of function nodes, each performing a transformation on input parameters and passing results to its children.
+FunctionComposer is a class to which we can add instances of the Callable class, and it then executes all of them sequentially.

+### FunctionComposer class

-###### Public Methods
+###### Methods:
-`template&lt;typename CallableType&gt; FunctionNode* initRoot()`
-Initializes the root node of the function tree with a callable object of type CallableType.
-Returns a pointer to the created root node.
-Sets an internal flag to determine if input is required.

-`template&lt;typename CallableType&gt; FunctionNode* addFunc(FunctionNode* functionNode)`
-Adds a new child node with a callable object of type CallableType to the specified parent node.
-Returns a pointer to the newly created node.

-`void execute()`
-Executes the function composition starting from the root node.
-This overload should only be called if the root node does not require input parameters.
-Displays an error if input is required.
+`template<typename CallableType> FunctionNode* initRoot()` – Adds a Callable that will always be executed first.

+`template<typename CallableType> FunctionNode* addFunc(FunctionNode* functionNode)` – Adds a new Callable to an existing node, which will be executed after the Callable held by its parent node has completed.

+`void execute()` – Traverses the entire tree, executing all stored Callables sequentially.

-`void execute(const OpParams& inputParams)`
+`void execute(const OpParams& inputParams)` – Similar to the standard execute() method, but provides input parameters that are sent to the root node.
-Executes the function composition starting from the root node using the provided input parameters.
-This overload should only be used if the root node does require input.
-Displays an error otherwise.

-`~FunctionComposer()`
-Destroys the FunctionComposer and deallocates the root node.

-# FunctionNode
-The FunctionNode class is a lightweight structure used to represent a node in the function composition tree.
-Each node holds a callable object and a list of its child nodes.